moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

        *    Data Set Management TRIM supported (limit 8 blocks)
 {% endhighlight %}

-It is very important to have `TRIM` functioning since without it the disk speed will degrade with time due to the fact that the SSD will have to erase the cell before every write operation.
+It is very important to have `TRIM` functioning.
+Without `TRIM` the disk speed will degrade with time due to the fact that the SSD will have to erase the cell before every write operation.

 Let's test it simply by executing `fstrim`